Learn About Medicare

 Qualifying for Medicare Advantage

 People with Medicare are often surprised to learn that it does not cover all hospitalization and doctor costs.
 This means you may be responsible for paying more than you expected.
 Prominence Health Plan Medicare Advantage plans can fill some of these gaps in coverage and save you money.
 To qualify, you must meet the following requirements:

 - Have existing Medicare Parts A and B coverage and pay your Part B premiums

 - Permanently reside in the following areas:

-- Nevada: Carson City, Douglas, Lyon, Storey and Washoe counties
+- Nevada: Carson City, Churchill, Douglas, Lyon, Storey and Washoe counties

-- Texas: Brooks, Cooke, Deaf Smith, Fannin, Gray, Grayson, Hidalgo, Moore, Potter, Randall and Starr counties
+- Texas: Brooks, Cooke, Deaf Smith, Fannin, Gray, Grayson, Hidalgo, Moore, Potter, Randall, Starr and Webb counties

 Some people get Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) automatically and other people have to sign up for it.
 In most cases, it depends on whether you’re getting Social Security benefits.